top of page

 1. How often should I water my trees in Overstrand?

-• Young Trees: Water 2–3 times a week during dry months.
+• Young Trees: 2–3 times a week in dry months.

-2. Should I water my trees during winter?
+2. Should I water my trees in winter?

 4. How can I tell if I’m overwatering my tree?

-5. Do trees need more water during summer?
+5. Do trees need more water in summer?

-6. What is the best way to water a tree in sandy soil?
+6. How should I water a tree in sandy soil?

-7. Is it better to water young trees more frequently?
+7. Is it true young trees need more frequent watering?

 Yes.
-Young trees have smaller root systems and need consistent moisture to establish.
-Water them 2–3 times a week during dry periods.
+Water young trees 2–3 times a week during dry periods.

 Signs Your Tree Isn’t Getting Enough Water